 Whenever there’s an article claiming the best of something, there will always be someone to argue against it.
 However after visiting most of the beaches in Paros, Greece, I can comfortably say the best beach in Paros is Kolimpithres.

-It is not as active as Golden Beach for watersports, nor is it as “happening” as Livadia right in Parikia town, but I really think that Kolimpithres is the best beach in Paros for three main reasons.
+It is not as active as Golden Beach for watersports, nor is it as “happening” as Livadia right in Parikia town or Krios And Marcello beaches, but I really think that Kolimpithres is the best beach in Paros for three main reasons.

 The rock formations of Kolimbithres are famous all over Greece for their raw beauty.
 The beach itself is quite small, and segmented into short strips of sand by huge granite boulders that have been smoothed over thousands of years by the sea.
 When it’s crowded you’ll see people climbing all over the rocks to get that perfect picture.
 In fact, these are the same rock formations that are even more famous in the Seychelles.